-Administrator - The superintendent or assistant superintendent and supervisory staff (e.g., shift commanders, watch commanders, etc.).
+Administrator - The superintendent or assistant superintendent and supervisory staff (e.g., community manager, operations manager, community coordinator, shift commander, etc.).

 Balanced Approach Data Gathering Environment (BADGE) - An electronic case record on each juvenile beginning at the initial contact with the court service unit and continuing until the release from supervision.
 The system also serves to generate a variety of reports using the information collected on the residents.